2 Notoriously Difficult Songs to Learn on Guitar

 Easy to learn?
 No. Satisfying to master?
 Absolutely!

+That was the 2 most difficult songs to learn on guitar.
 What guitar songs did you find difficult to learn?
 And are there songs out there that are easier to master than people think?

 Share your thoughts in the comments!